 In all configurations, you create a group of resource record sets that all have the same name and type, for example, a group of weighted resource record sets for example.com for which the type is A. You then configure Amazon Route 53 to check the health of the corresponding resources.
 Amazon Route 53 responds to DNS queries based on the health of your resources.
 For more information, see How Health Checks Work in Simple Amazon Route 53 Configurations.

 In more complex configurations, you use a combination of alias resource record sets, including weighted alias, latency alias, geolocation alias, and failover alias resource record sets, to create a tree of resource record sets.
 As with a simple configuration, you configure Amazon Route 53 to check the health of your resources.
 However, you can also configure the alias resource record sets to respond to the status of alias targets and to skip to another branch in the tree if all of the alias targets in one branch are unhealthy.
 Complex configurations give you more control over how Amazon Route 53 responds to your requests.
-For example, you might use latency-based routing to select a region close to a user and use an ELB load balancer within each region to protect against the failure of a single endpoint or an availability zone.
+For example, you might use latency-based routing to select a region close to a user and use an ELB classic or application load balancer within each region to protect against the failure of a single endpoint or an availability zone.
 For more information, see How Health Checks Work in Complex Amazon Route 53 Configurations.